Health Insurance for OPT Students

 As an OPT visa holder, there are several things you need your health insurance plan to cover:

-Medical Coverage for OPT
+Medical Insurance for OPT Students

 Your educational institution may specify a minimum amount of medical coverage required for your insurance plan.
 If not, consider how much you would be able to pay yourself.